January 8, 2026

 Investing in gold coins or jewelry can give you the emotional satisfaction of owning physical gold.
 It’s slightly more convenient than purchasing gold bullion, too.
 Coins and jewelry are smaller than bullion, and you can purchase them in smaller quantities.

-Plus, gold jewelry has utility, in that you can wear it until you’re ready to sell.
+While it is not typically considered an investment vehicle, gold jewelry has utility in that you can wear it until you’re ready to sell.

 Gold exchange-traded funds (ETFs) and mutual funds are accounts that buy gold on behalf of an investor.
 The shares that make up the funds represent a certain amount of gold, and you can buy and sell them like stocks.
 This is one of the best ways to buy gold, as ETFs and mutual funds allow you to work with gold without the effort or cost of physical ownership.